-In A seat at the President’s table three years later, soup and a grilled cheese sandwich at Magnolia’s.On September 23rd, 1920, Vice Presidential candidate, Franklin Roosevelt spoke at the Convention Center.
+In keeping with our Presidential visits to Rochester series, on October 18th, 1932, New York State Governor and Democratic presidential candidate Franklin Roosevelt spoke at the Convention Hall.On September 23rd, 1920, Vice Presidential candidate, Franklin Roosevelt spoke at the Convention Center.
 That November, he and running mate James Cox lost in a landslide to Harding and Coolidge.

 On October 18th, 1932 Roosevelt — now Governor of New York — returned to the Hall a few weeks away from his own landslide victory over President Herbert Hoover.